-Before built-in features for change data capture for Oracle, SQL Server, and other databases were introduced, developers and DBAs utilized techniques such as table differencing, change-value selection, and database triggers to capture changes made to a database.
+There are a few ways to implement a change data capture system.
+Before built-in features were introduced for CDC in SQL Server, Oracle, and a few other databases, developers and DBAs utilized techniques such as table differencing, change-value selection, and database triggers to capture changes made to a database.
 These methods, however, can be inefficient or intrusive and tend to place substantial overhead on source servers.
-This is why DBAs quickly embraced embedded CDC or change data capture features that were log-based such as Oracle Change Data Capture (Oracle 10g).
-Because these features utilize a background process to scan database transaction logs in order to capture changed data, transactions are unaffected, and the performance impact on source servers is minimized.
+This is why DBAs quickly embraced embedded CDC features which are log-based such as Oracle CDC.
+These features utilize a background process to scan database transaction logs in order to capture changed data.
+Therefore, transactions are unaffected, and the performance impact on source servers is minimized.